Aurora-Landing-Page/Backend/README.md

   - /getParticipants
 - The above endpoints respond with:
   - `403` if the JWT is invalid / absent
   - The requested URL if the JWT is present and valid

+## Ultra Protected (requireAdmin) endpoints
+- The following endpoints are protected by the `requireAdmin` middleware and require a valid admin JWT cookie:
+  - /addGroup
+  - /addIndividual
+  - /getParticipants
+- The above endpoints respond with:
+  - `403` if the JWT is invalid / absent or if the token does not correspond to an admin account
+  - The requested URL if the JWT is present and valid

 # Document Model Formats